Samuelosayomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

+Task 0 will print Hello World
-Task 1 will print Hello world
+Task 1 will print a confused smiley